qubvel/open-cities-challenge/README.md

 **Step 2.
 Starting pipelines inside container**

-Start only inference (`models/` dir should be provided with pretrained models)
+Start only inference (`models/` directory should be provided with pretrained models)
 ```bash
 $ make inference
 ```